 The scalp often gets forgotten — especially during the winter.
 “Transitioning from hot to cold causes the main issues,” Burnett described.
 “When the body is hot the scalp releases more sweat to cool you down but when it gets cold, the scalp tightens up to retain the moisture.
 This can lead to dry skin conditions like psoriasis or scalp tension which can lead to headaches, flaky scalp and follicular construction,” he explains.
 As a result, this can cause the hair to thin and go more brittle.
 Do not panic, a little scalp care will solve the situation.
 “Massage your scalp when washing and conditioning your hair to increase blood flow and boost scalp health,” he suggests.
-Try acid serums for scalp.
+Try acid serums for the scalp.
 Glycolic acid exfoliates the surface of the scalp, removing hair follicle-clogging debris and styling product build-up.
 Plus, never leave the house with wet hair.
 This will only exacerbate the issue further.

 Extend Your Blowout

 Make your blowout go the distance with a few handy hacks.
 “Sleep on a satin pillowcase to avoid friction and use a shower cap while washing to keep any moisture out,” Rice suggested.
-“On your final days, use dry shampoo to absorb any excess oil and keep your ‘do looking fresh for that bit longer.”
+“On your final days, use dry shampoo to absorb any excess oil and keep your ‘do look fresh for that bit longer.”

 Winter Hair Kit

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.

 Editor’s note: This article has been updated since its original publication in February 2020.